skillitzimberg/trivia-app/README.md

 - Use Go Live (VS Code) or your preffered way of running the project in a browser.
 (I've just been opening the file in Chrome and refreshing when needed.
 And mostly it's all tests right now so not much is happening in the view.)
 - Run `npm test` to run the tests.
 - If you add logic to `app.js`, run `npm build`, then refresh your browser to see the changes.

-Your request number is CUL519405169258.
-Use it and your IMEI to check the status of your device unlock request.
-Heads up: It may take up to 48 hours to process your request.

-If a problem is broken down in such a way so that the "how is a task accomplished in the real world" and "how are those tasks accomplished in a computer", do you end up with clean architecture?

-- "how is a task accomplished in the real world" is at the entity layer;
-- "how are those tasks accomplished in a computer" is the interactor layer

-These decomposition questions can be rephrased as test cases.
-They may also point to entity names and methods.

 The TANDEM requirements: